 FanDuel MLB Home Run Derby Promo: Bet the Derby Winner, Get Bonus Bet for Each Home Run

-The MLB's midseason classic is almost here, with the 2025 All-Star Game set for July 15th.
+The MLB All-Star break is here, with the 2025 All-Star Game set to take place today on Tuesday, July 15th.

 But before the two leagues face off, baseball's top sluggers will compete in the Home Run Derby!
 To celebrate the event, FanDuel Sportsbook has a special promotion for ALL customers.